 We may decide to retain some or all of our Net Capital Gains but designate the retained amount as a "deemed distribution."
 In that case, among other consequences, we will pay tax on the retained amount, each U.S. stockholder will be required to include his, her, or its share of the deemed distribution in income as if it had been actually distributed to the U.S. stockholder, and the U.S. stockholder will be entitled to claim a credit equal to his, her, or its allocable share of the tax paid thereon by us.
-Because we expect to pay tax on any retained capital gains at our regular corporate tax rate, and because that rate is in excess of the maximum rate currently payable by individuals on long-term capital gains, the amount of tax that individual U.S. stockholders will be treated as having paid will exceed the tax they owe on the capital gain distribution.
-Such excess generally may be claimed as a credit against the U.S. stockholder's other U.S. federal income tax obligations, or refunded to the extent it exceeds the stockholder's liability for federal income tax.
-A stockholder that is not subject to U.S. federal income tax or otherwise not required to file a federal income tax return on the appropriate form to claim a refund for the taxes we paid.
+Because we expect to pay tax on any retained capital gains at our regular corporate tax rate, and because that rate is in excess of the maximum rate currently payable by individuals on long-term capital gains, the amount of tax that individual U.S. stockholder's will be treated as having paid will exceed the tax they owe on the capital gain distribution.
+Such excess generally may be claimed as a credit against the U.S. stockholder's other U.S. federal income tax or otherwise not required to file a federal income tax return would be required to file a federal income tax return on the appropriate form to claim a refund for the taxes we paid.
 The amount of the deemed distribution net of such tax will be added to the U.S. stockholder's tax basis for his, her, or its common stock.
 In order to utilize the deemed distribution approach, we must provide written notice to our stockholders prior to the expiration of 60 days after the close of the relevant taxable year.
 We cannot treat any of our ICTI as a "deemed distribution."